JPIAMRCOINCIDE/MicrobialGenomics/_episodes/69_plasmid_classification_typing.md

 ~~~
 {: .bash}

 An alternative for RFPlasmid is [Platon](https://github.com/oschwengers/platon).
-It has very similar performance to RFPlasmid and is slighlty more conservative.
+It has very similar performance to RFPlasmid and is slightly more conservative.
 It can be run using the following commands:

 ~~~
 $  platon assembly.fasta --output output --threads 2 --verbose --db /mnt/data/db/platon/db